Wage War: Manic (2020–2023)

 On August 6, 2021, the band released a song called "High Horse".
 On August 25, the band officially released the second single "Circle the Drain" from their fourth studio album, Manic, which was released on October 1, 2021.
 At the same time, the band revealed the album cover and the tracklist.
 To promote the album, the band also announced that they will support I Prevail's rescheduled European tour along with Dream State in March 2022.
 On September 14, the band released the third single "Teeth".
 On November 18, 2022, the band announced an acoustic album called The Stripped Sessions, which was released on December 2, 2022.

+Stigma (2024–present)

+On March 21, 2024, Wage War unveiled the first single titled "Magnetic" and its corresponding music video.
+On April 12, the band premiered the second single "Nail5" and an accompanying music video along with the album cover and track list.
+On May 17, the band released the third and final single "Tombstone".
+Stigma was released on June 21, 2024.

 Musical style

-Wage War's musical style has been described as metalcore, hard rock, melodic metalcore, post-hardcore, and melodic hardcore.
+Wage War's musical style has been described as metalcore, melodic metalcore, hard rock, post-hardcore, melodic hardcore, and recently, industrial metal.
 The band also utilizes elements of djent, nu metal, electronic, pop, and hip hop.